scionproto/scion/doc/ControlPlanePKI.md

 - __Subject__: ASCII string.
 ISD and AS identifiers of the entity that owns the certificate and the corresponding key pair.
-- __TRCVersion__: 64-bit unsigned integer.
-Version of the TRC the issuer used when signing the certificate.
-Note that a certificate can still be valid and verifiable, if the issuing AS has the same public key in any of the active TRC versions.
-Thus, TRC updates that do not change the issuing key do not affect the validity of a certificate.
 - __Version__: 64-bit unsigned integer.
 Certificate version, starts at 1.
 - __FormatVersion__: 8-bit unsigned integer.
 Version of the TRC/certificate format (currently 1).
 - __Description__: UTF-8 string.
 Describes the certificate and/or AS.